Sign in to https://account.adobe.com/privacy.

 You can find an overview of how Adobe may use your information in the Adobe Privacy Center.

-If you do not want Adobe to analyze your data for machine learning development, you can opt-out at any time by taking the following steps:
+If you do not want Adobe to analyze your content using machine learning to improve our products and services, you can opt out at any time by taking the following steps: